-Alice’s Adventures in the Cousins War
+Alice’s Adventures in the Cousins’ War

 Among its Victorian allusions, wordplay, mathematical tidbits, and card-game and chess references, the consistent symbolism throughout Lewis Carrol’s Alice’s Adventures in Wonderland (AiW) and Through the Looking-Glass, and What Alice Found There (TLG) is of the Wars of the Roses.
-Immediately the presence of White and Red parties calls to mind the Yorks and Lancasters, but the scene of the royal gardeners repainting white roses red removes all doubt:¹

 ‘[…] this here ought to have been a red rose-tree, and we put a white one in by mistake; and if the Queen was to find it out, we should all have our heads cut off, you know.’

 This gets at my main quarrel with Disney’s version of Alice, and indeed, their version of almost anything: there’s simply too much to fit into a neat 75-minute package.
-The language, imagery, and nearly everything else that made the original novels so brilliant gets cut down so much it becomes a Best of Alice clip show.
-This is exacerbated by the fact that Disney condenses both Alice books into a single film—something Carroll himself prohibited when his works were first staged.
-I’ll just follow the single thread I’ve already pointed out—how Carroll’s works relate to the Wars of the Roses—to illustrate how much Disney is leaving out.
+The language, imagery, and nearly everything brilliant in the original novels gets cut down so much it becomes a Best of Alice clip show.

-A major source of Carroll’s knowledge of the Wars of the Roses seems to have been William Shakespeare, one specific example being Henry VI, Part 3, in which Margaret of Anjou, who is the Red Queen, AKA the Queen of Hearts, calls for the execution of the Duke of York, saying:²
+A major source of Carroll’s knowledge of the topic seems to have been William Shakespeare, one specific example being 3 Henry VI, in which Margaret of Anjou, who is the Red Queen, AKA the Queen of Hearts, calls for the execution of the Duke of York, saying:²

 Off with the crown, and, with the crown, his head […]